schaakverenigingmaastricht/google-app-chess-tournament-organiser/readme.md

 * create tournament calendar - not implemented yet;
 * chess playing platform e.g. lichess.org, chess.com chess24.com etc.;
 #### Creating groups based on fide or national rating
-#### Scheduling game by creating a Google calendar event for the two players combinded with Google meet
+#### Scheduling game by creating a Google calendar event for the two players combined with Google meet
 * Editing the google event texts with instructions to start game and a link to a form to submit game result to the organizer;
-* Automatic processing of submitted results - not yet implemented.
+* Automatic processing of submitted results - not yet implemented;
+* Display of standings including  game results and link to game on choosen platform;